Assertiveness is a communication style.

 And remember, regardless of the outcome you have done your best with good intentions and are taking full responsibility for your own feelings.
 The trick is to start and practice will improve your skills.

-Would love to hear your experiences with assertiveness or lack of?
+Would love to hear your experiences with these Assertive Communication Examples or lack of?
 Just leave a comment below.